zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_complete.png)

-- From the Azure portal, the SQL server should now be visible as an Azure Arc-enabled SQL server.
+- From the Azure portal, the SQL Server should now be visible as an Azure Arc-enabled SQL Server.

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_portal.png)